-For all new uses except hemp, the Commission adopted a requirement for Treaters to monitor and report TDS data to the Division in their Discharge Monitoring Reports on a quarterly basis, and email this data to all users for the new Food Crop users [84.9(A)(14)].
-The Commission finds that Users and Cultivators that are irrigating food crops with reclaimed water will benefit from this information to determine if they want to use reclaimed water to irrigate crops and/or to determine which crops to grow according to plant specific TDS sensitivity.
-Reporting TDS or other pollutants through DMRs does not create any basis to imply that the use of reclaimed water is a discharge to state waters; rather the DMR system will be used for administrative purposes.
+The Commission adopted a requirement for Treaters to monitor and report TDS data to the Division in their Discharge Monitoring Reports on a quarterly basis, and email this data to all users for the new Food Crop users [84.9(A)(14)].
+The Commission finds that Users that are irrigating edible crops with reclaimed water will benefit from this information to determine if they want to use reclaimed water to irrigate crops and/or to determine which crops to grow according to plant specific TDS sensitivity.